R69T/CC69/README.md

 CC69 is a community-driven workflow system.

-The platform works through user participation.
+The workflow network depends heavily on user participation and shared activity.

 Users can:

-- Publish workflow tasks
+* Publish workflow tasks
-- Receive tasks from other users
+* Receive workflows from other users
-- Participate in shared workflow activity
+* Participate in shared workflow activity

-This means the effectiveness of the system depends heavily on active users participating in the network.

----

-# Important Notice

-CC69 is completely free.

-There is currently:

-- No paid promotion
-- No advertising system
-- No subscription plan
-- No artificial traffic injection

-The growth and effectiveness of the workflow network entirely depends on users sharing and recommending CC69 to more people who are interested in participating.
+* Help maintain the workflow network

-The more active users join the network:
+As more active users join:

-- The more workflow activity becomes available
-- The more effective the overall system becomes
-- The faster task circulation can happen

-If very few users are participating, workflow availability may become limited.
+* Workflow circulation becomes faster
+* More workflows become available
+* Overall system effectiveness increases

-CC69 grows through community participation, not through paid marketing.
+CC69 grows through community participation rather than paid marketing.

 ---